 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt-to-equity ratio, because that will skew your calculations and make the company look much more efficient than it is.

 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 The financial crisis and energy volatility have been brutal to the highly leveraged shipping industry.
 Hardly anyone has generated decent returns on equity, and while Costamare has managed to do so, those returns are significantly inflated by the company's large debt-to-equity ratio.
 Even DryShips' reasonable average return on equity isn't as impressive upon closer inspection -- not only did it depend on a fair bit of leverage (114% may not be much in comparison to the others, but it ain't peanuts), but also on a strong 2007, whose results were driven in large part by asset sales rather than operations.

 CEO Gerry Wang has been at the job since 2005.
 He's been at the company for more than two decades.

-The shipping industry isn't particularly susceptible to technological disruption, though it can be quite cyclical and dependent on the state of the economy.
+The shipping industry isn't particularly susceptible to technological disruption.
+Though, as we've seen above, it can be quite cyclical and dependent on energy prices and the state of the economy.